Skip to main content

 LinkedIn Cover Photo: Your Professional Billboard

 The cover photo (background image) is prime real estate that only 32% of users optimize properly.
+This is a missed opportunity for differentiation.

-Technical Specifications:
+Technical Specifications

 • Exact Size: 1128 x 191 pixels